wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Trailing Slashes

 `*/users*` and `*/users/*` are separate paths.
-It is considered bad practice for them to differ based only on a trailing slash.
-It is usually preferred to not have a trailing slash.
+It's considered bad practice for them to differ based only on a trailing slash.
+It's usually preferred to not have a trailing slash.

 This example shows how to set the standard of no trailing slashes.